 Steve’s practice includes an extensive amount of litigation experience in both federal and state courts.
-He recently completed a lengthy trial adverse to the IRS involving tax transfer pricing issues.
-He currently counsel to several bankruptcy trustees, other fiduciaries and parties in federal and state court litigation involving such issues as substantive consolidation, fraud, alter ego, breach of fiduciary duties, bad faith and fraudulent conveyances.
+He completed a lengthy trial adverse to the IRS involving tax transfer pricing issues.
+He currently is counsel to several bankruptcy trustees, other fiduciaries and parties in federal and state court litigation involving such issues as substantive consolidation, fraud, alter ego, breach of fiduciary duties, bad faith and fraudulent conveyances.
 A significant portion of Steve’s practice focuses on fiduciary litigation including representation of parties in director and officer claims and disputes.
 He has also handled complex commercial litigation where parties have contract and related disputes, several professional malpractice actions, and represented both companies and PACA claimants in PACA proceedings.

 - Counsel to the Hong Kong foreign representative in Chapter 15 proceedings of a world-wide distributor of Toys.